-- As a dedicated steward of the environment, we focus on incorporating leading sustainability practices into every aspect of our business.
-Our commitment starts at the top of our organization, with strong board-level engagement and oversight, as well as dedicated reporting metrics on critical environmental, social and governance (ESG) driven matters across the business. - Environmental Compliance is integral to everything we do.
+- · As a dedicated steward of the environment, we focus on incorporating leading sustainability practices into every aspect of our business.
+Our commitment starts at the top of our organization, with strong board-level engagement and oversight, as well as dedicated reporting metrics on critical environmental, social and governance (ESG) driven matters across the business. - · Environmental Compliance is integral to everything we do.
 We have a team of experts who are responsible for guiding and overseeing the most basic to most complex operating functions of our business.
 This ensures we are constantly advancing the standards of environmental performance for ourselves and the industry. - · At Range, we have a commitment to sustainable operations that keep our people and environment safe.
-This includes our goal of working toward achieving zero emissions across our operations through innovative emissions-reducing technologies and enhanced emission capture and control on site.
-Our commitment to water recycling and implementation of above-ground water storage and transfer facilities has reduced traffic and associated emissions with our operations, providing a positive impact on our air, water and community alike. - By returning to existing locations and expanding lateral well length, Range has been able to significantly reduce impacted surface use.
+This includes our goal of working toward achieving net zero direct emissions across our operations through innovative emissions-reducing technologies and enhanced emission capture and control on site.
+Our commitment to water recycling and implementation of above-ground water storage and transfer facilities has reduced traffic and associated emissions with our operations, providing a positive impact on our air, water and community alike. - · By returning to existing locations and expanding lateral well length, Range has been able to significantly reduce impacted surface use. - Our industry leading water management and recycling program, as well as a water sharing program with other operators helps to reduce well costs and fresh water consumption.
+The contribution of these programs has allowed us to reuse approximately 150% of our own water production by recycling water produced by other operators.

-Community Engagement
+Community Impact

 · Range has established civic engagement programs that are designed to have long-term positive impacts on organizations within our core operating footprint.
 The Range corporate partnership platform takes a long-term perspective and aims to build relationships with those who seek to enhance the standard of living in our community.
-This platform support through direct monetary investments, collaborations with our nonprofit partners and a robust employee volunteerism program.
+This platform is supported by direct monetary investments, collaborations with our non-profit partners and a robust employee volunteerism program.